afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w4-notes.md

 Where :

 ```
-  - Beta-dot : the vehicle slip angle
+  - Beta-dot : the vehicle slip angle rate
-  - Psi-dot : the rate of change of the yaw rate
+  - Psi-dot-dot : the rate of change of the yaw rate
 ```
 **Standard State Space Representation**